SevenShepherd/SevenShepherd.github.io/about.markdown

 <span style="font-style:Italic;font-size:2.1em;">Theology</span>

-As far as theology is concerned, I hold to the &ldquo;[historic Protestant](https://sevenshepherd.github.io/how-do-you-know-you-are-saved/)&rdquo; position.
+As far as my theology is concerned, I hold to the &ldquo;[historic Protestant](https://sevenshepherd.github.io/how-do-you-know-you-are-saved/)&rdquo; position.
 Salvation is by grace through faith alone (Eph 2:8-9; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28), but [the faith that saves is never alone](https://sevenshepherd.github.io/faith-alone/) in the person justified (James 2:14-26; Eph 2:10).
 [Sola fide](/assets/images/solas.jpg).

-> *"Since scripture teaches divine sovereignty I believe it's absolutely true, and since scripture teaches that I have a free will and that I am responsible then that's something that I believe in too..."* &mdash; [Dr. Ron Rhodes (ThD, Dallas Theological Seminary)](https://youtu.be/Efc5MA2Vtu4)

-When it comes to the distinctives of protestantism, I would describe myself as a moderate.
-While I have a tremendous respect for [Calvinists](https://sevenshepherd.github.io/ordo-salutis-reformed/) ([Infra.](https://sevenshepherd.github.io/election/#false_dichotomy)) like Drs.
-Wayne Grudem, J.I.
-Packer, & Daniel B. Wallace, I reject [limited atonement](https://sevenshepherd.github.io/limited-atonement/), just like St. Augustine, Luther, & Calvin before me.
-(1 Jn 2:2; Jn 3:17).

-> All of this invalidates the L of TULIP – “limited atonement” – the view that Christ did not actually die for all but only for the “elect”.
-In fact, not only Luther but many of the other reformers, including Calvin, did not subscribe to limited atonement... this view of the atonement was not even introduced until the second or third generation of Reformers... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*]() p.
-179.

-On the other side of the matter, I also find [traditional Arminianism](https://sevenshepherd.github.io/ordo-salutis-arminian/) to be thrice [synergistic](https://carm.org/dictionary/synergism/).
-They view regeneration, sanctification, and perseverance as a synergistic activity.
-So I find myself [**debating**](https://sevenshepherd.github.io/election/) between a [Moderate Calvinist](https://sevenshepherd.github.io/ordo-salutis-amyraldian/) ([Sub.](https://sevenshepherd.github.io/election/#false_dichotomy)) or [Moderate Arminian](https://sevenshepherd.github.io/ordo-salutis-moderate-arminian/) position.

 <!-- Dr. Demarest was also instrumental in helping me understand all the different theologies in a way no other teacher could.
 Drs.
 Ron Rhodes, John C. Lennox, and the late Michael Heiser have my attention, as I favor moderates and systemless scholars. -->